GowithKeya/WoolCraft-Premium-Wool-Sneakers-E-commerce/README.md

 - **Smooth motion** with 300ms ease-out transitions
 - **WCAG-compliant** color contrast for accessibility
 - **Mobile-first** responsive design with touch-friendly interactions

----

-## 📝 License

-This project is part of a design portfolio.
-All product imagery and brand assets are fictional and created for demonstration purposes.